mparker17/docker-drupal-coder/README.md

 * `dephpend` which performs dependency analysis on a PHP project and its classes,
 * `phpcpd` ("PHP copy paste detector") which looks for duplicated code in a PHP project and its classes,
 * `phpmetrics` which generates a detailed report of metrics about a PHP project and its classes,
+* `phpstan-drupal` ("PHP static analysis - Drupal") which performs static analysis on a Drupal project,

 ... and several Docker images to automatically fix code quality issues...